 Set the runtime system options and garbage collection parameters.
 (If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
-This variable must be a sequence of parameter specifications.
-A parameter specification is an option letter followed by an = sign, a decimal number (or an hexadecimal number prefixed by 0x), and an optional multiplier.
-The options are documented below; the last six correspond to the fields of the control record documented in section 21.11.
+This variable must be a sequence of parameter specifications separated by commas.
+A parameter specification is an option letter followed by an = sign, a decimal number (or an hexadecimal number prefixed by Ox), and an optional multiplier.
+The options are documented below; the last six correspond to the fields of the control record documented in section 22.14.